 Bettors can get a money line or “straight up” price on all sports and many prop bets.
-Football and basketball always have wide ranging money lines like the Patirots -2700 ML vs. Colts back in 2011.
-New England beat Indianapolis 31-24 but didn’t cover the -20 point spread.
-While sports like hockey, baseball and soccer have shorter money lines as those games tend to be lower scoring in those sports.
-Baseball contests for example never have money lines much greater than -250.
+Football and basketball always have wide ranging money lines like the Patriots -2700 moneyline vs. Colts back in 2011.
+Sports such as hockey, baseball and soccer have shorter money lines as those games tend to be lower scoring and more closely matched in those sports.
+Baseball contests, for example, rarely have money lines much greater than -250.
 Money lines are also used with offerings on Over/Under game total wagers, proposition prices, as well as always popular futures betting.

 How Moneyline Bets Work

 A money line is a $100 increment on a likelihood of an event.
 The more something is favored to occur, the higher the negative moneyline and vice versa.
 A line set at -200 would pay $100 on a $200 wager while a +200 underdog returns $200 on $100.
-Bank on straight up wagers at any of our top rated online sportsbooks.
+The table below shows a number of online sports betting sites that offer moneyline betting.
+Which will you choose?

 Bet money lines when you are not sold on the point spread odds